© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Former Norwich Second World War IN-Station is a scheduled monument protected by Historic England under reference 1427470.
 View the official record →

-Former Norwich Second World War IN-Station is a Second World War defence installation located in Norfolk, England.
+Former Norwich Second World War IN-Station is a protected monument from the Second World War period located in Norfolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1427470.

 Former Norwich Second World War IN-Station is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1427470.